 - Reducing costs associated with health and safety;

-There are a number of different factors that can influence the development of a health and safety culture in an organisation.
+Several factors can influence the development of an organization’s health and safety culture.

 - health and safety inspections or audits;